sommerda/tensorflow_full_convolution/README.md

 # tensorflow_full_convolution

-Implements numpy's "full" padding algorithm convolution in tensorflow.
+Implements numpy's "full" padding mode convolution algorithm in tensorflow.
+It is experimental, so be careful.